Skip to main content

 This guide covers methods for intercepting Google Analytics 4 (GA4) events.
 Choose the method that best fits your needs.

-Methods 1 and 2 are for web tracking (client-side GTM), while Method 3 is for server-side tracking (server-side GTM).
+Methods 1 and 2 are for web tracking with client-side GTM, Method 3 is for web tracking with direct gtag (no GTM), and Method 4 is for server-side tracking (server-side GTM).

 This method keeps your existing GA4 setup intact while duplicating events to a custom endpoint.
 Your data will continue flowing to Google Analytics as normal.